Very Large Telescope: Mapuche names for the Unit Telescopes

 It had long been ESO's intention to provide "real" names to the four VLT Unit Telescopes, to replace the original technical designations of UT1 to UT4.
 In March 1999, at the time of the Paranal inauguration, four meaningful names of objects in the sky in the Mapuche language were chosen.
-This indigenous people lives mostly south of Santiago de Chile.
+These indigenous people live mostly south of Santiago de Chile.

 An essay contest was arranged in this connection among schoolchildren of the Chilean II Region of which Antofagasta is the capital to write about the implications of these names.
 It drew many entries dealing with the cultural heritage of ESO's host country.

 The winning essay was submitted by 17-year-old Jorssy Albanez Castilla from Chuquicamata near the city of Calama.
 She received the prize, an amateur telescope, during the inauguration of the Paranal site.

 Unit Telescopes 1–4 are since known as Antu (Sun), Kueyen (Moon), Melipal (Southern Cross), and Yepun (Evening Star), respectively.
 Originally there was some confusion as to whether Yepun actually stands for the evening star Venus, because a Spanish-Mapuche dictionary from the 1940s wrongly translated Yepun as "Sirius".

 Auxiliary telescopes

 Although the four 8.2-metre Unit Telescopes can be combined in the VLTI, their observation time is spent mostly on individual observations, and are used for interferometric observations for a limited number of nights every year.
 However, the four smaller 1.8-metre ATs are available and dedicated to interferometry to allow the VLTI to operate every night.

 The top part of each AT is a round enclosure, made from two sets of three segments, which open and close.
-Its job is to protect the delicate 1.8-metre telescope from the desert conditions.
+Its job is to protect the delicate 1.8-metre telescope from desert conditions.
 The enclosure is supported by the boxy transporter section, which also contains electronics cabinets, liquid cooling systems, air-conditioning units, power supplies, and more.
 During astronomical observations the enclosure and transporter are mechanically isolated from the telescope, to ensure that no vibrations compromise the data collected.

 The transporter section runs on tracks, so the ATs can be moved to 30 different observing locations.
 As the VLTI acts rather like a single telescope as large as the group of telescopes combined, changing the positions of the ATs means that the VLTI can be adjusted according to the needs of the observing project.
 The reconfigurable nature of the VLTI is similar to that of the Very Large Array.